 Be prepared to implement the BMPs in your Plan before construction begins.
-Ensure that BMPs are properly maintained, and upgrade and repair them as necessary.
+Ensure that BMPs are properly

 Developing and Implementing a Plan

 You must have a Plan that includes erosion and sediment control and pollution prevention BMPs.
 These Plans require